ornicar/lichess-old/README.markdown

 INSTALL
 -------

-Lichess is built on Symfony2, which is under heavy development at the moment.
+Lichess is built on Symfony2.

 It requires [APC](http://www.php.net/manual/en/book.apc.php).
 It's a free and open opcode cache for PHP.